Hekkfern/Cpp-For-Everyone/source/chapter07/namespaces-and-the-scope-resolution-operator.rst

 Because typing the fully qualified name of a variable or function inside a nested namespace can be painful, C++ allows creating **namespace aliases**, which allow shortening temporarily a long sequence of namespaces into something shorter.

+The way to create an alias is by means of the ``namespace`` keyword and the use of the same nomenclature that is used to assign a variable.

 For example:

 .. code-block:: cpp